Korean mun: Goryeo

 In order to strengthen the monetary policy of Goryeo, government officials were encouraged to receive their salaries in cash coins and it was hoped that if they would spend the new currency at local taverns that this would encourage their circulation to become widespread throughout Korea.
 However, the new cash coin's value would prove to be rather unreliable in the marketplace and it was considered to be impractical for purchasing and trading goods.
 Because of this perception the new cash coins of Goryeo did not find wide usage.

 The ŭnbyŏng (or hwalgu) silver vases were widely used and circulated among the aristocracy.
-These ŭnbyŏng produced from the year 1101 and were engraved with an official state seal to mark them as a legitimate currency which was valid throughout Goryeo.
+These ŭnbyŏng were produced from the year 1101 and were engraved with an official state seal to mark them as a legitimate currency which was valid throughout Goryeo.
 The ŭnbyŏng weighed around one Kŭn (斤, 근) which is roughly equal to 600 grams, this made them very useful for paying for large transactions.
 Historians suggest that the ŭnbyŏng primarily used by the aristocratic classes and that were also often involved in the bribing of government officials.
 In the year 1282 the government enacted a law that pegged the value of one ŭnbyŏng at between 2,700 and 3,400 litres of rice.
 But regardless of the fact that this currency was highly impractical for paying for low value items, the ŭnbyŏng would continue to be used during the next two centuries.

 During the reign of Chungnyeol of Goryeo the government had permitted the circulation of rough or broken pieces of silver.
 By the year 1331 the ŭnbyŏng had completely disappeared from circulation.
 No specimens of the ŭnbyŏng are known to have survived to the modern era.